gyulanemeth/bluefox.email/posts/transactional-triggered-campaign-or-automation-understanding-email-types.md

 Triggered emails, campaigns, and emails sent through automations are different.
 Recipients should be able to unsubscribe from these messages, and BlueFox Email includes unsubscribe handling for them.

+This is closely tied to the principle of [permission-based marketing](/email-marketing-concepts/list-management/permission-based-marketing): recipients who can opt out should always be able to.

 This gives you a useful starting point:

 > If recipients must receive the message, it may be transactional.
 If they should be able to stop receiving it, it is not transactional.